South African blueberries: significant shift from air to sea this season

 The opening of the Chinese market is "tragically slow".

 “In the southern hemisphere, southern Africa is definitely in the best position to supply Europe and the Middle East,” he says.
-"Soft berries are being produced in some volume in Zimbabwe and also in Namibia and Zambia."
+"Red fruits are being produced in some volume in Zimbabwe and also in Namibia and Zambia."

 “South Africa's exports to the Far East have been very low so far.
 The returns have been in the UK and in Europe and at that time they were sufficient markets for the volumes we had, but not anymore ”, he says.